oracle/node-oracledb/INSTALL.md

 If you need to install the previous node-oracledb 1.x add-on, refer to the steps in the [version 1.x INSTALL guide][32].
-To get an old add-on you must explictly use its version when installing:
+To get an old add-on you must explicitly use its version when installing:

 ```
 npm install oracledb@1.13.1